Why Your AI Strategy Might be a Subscription, and Not a Strategy

 Laughlin Constable and Universal Agents Built an AI Operating System That Turns Agency Talent Into Proprietary IP

-Ninety-two percent of Fortune 500 companies run their AI through the same handful of tools.
-So does every agency.
-Same models, same prompts, same outputs — and a differentiation gap that’s narrowing fast.
+Right now, 92% of Fortune 500 companies run their AI through the same handful of tools.
+So does virtually every agency.
+Same models, same prompts, same outputs — which means the differentiation gap is narrowing fast.

-Anthony Romano, CEO of Ad Age Small Agency of the Year Laughlin Constable, and Stu Amos, founder of Universal Agents and creator of Interplay, have a line that stops you cold: “Your AI strategy is a subscription.
+Anthony Romano, CEO of Ad Age Small Agency of the Year Laughlin Constable, and Stu Amos, founder of Universal Agents and creator of Interplay, have a line that should make every agency leader pause: “Your AI strategy is a subscription.
 It’s not a strategy.”
-So they built something to change that.

-Efficiency is a dead end — amplification is the move
+Efficiency is a dead end.
+Amplification is the game.

 Watch this section: 7:38